 The problem I refer to here centers around issues of justice.
 Classically defined, justice means simply giving to each what is due.
 Virtue ethics defines quite clearly what we are due.
 Every human in order to flourish must satisfy all of her needs.
 That is a condition of being.
 We are in the bullseye.
 This does not imply that our needs are more important to us than to others.
 Of course, they are!
 But remember that this is a correspondentist system, not a coherentist one, which means that I could never justify to anyone else that my needs—needs by the way identical to anyone else’s—are for some reason more important.
 Reason indicates and equity demands that I regard my own needs as neither more nor less important than anyone else’s.
 This is why neither egotism nor excessive altruism are warranted in this system.
 My needs form the bullseye of my moral system not because of their importance but because only I can satisfy the majority of my needs.
 Indeed, satisfying them is my most important moral responsibility.
 But if you look at the listing of needs, you find others that I simply cannot complete on my own, for example, friendship and love, which require that I reach out to the next ring.
 My needs in these areas mirror yours, provided you are someone I care deeply about.
 We satisfy each other’s needs.
 Let us distinguish, though, between our need and our due.
 No one in justice is required to give friendship or love to another.
 This special relationship is a problem for all other correspondence moral systems (see “What Do We Mean by ‘Morality’?).
 Both duty ethics and Utilitarianism treat those in our inner circle as the equals in importance to all others, and so entitled to the same degree of justice.
 But it doesn’t sound quite right to treat our family as strangers, does it?
 Does anyone do that or wish to?
 And absolutist religious systems require that we treat all as we treat those in our inner circle, which is equally impossible.
 It is a weak love that embraces millions of strangers lying over the horizon.
 Yet the issue of equity in correspondence still applies, so if we don’t treat those we love with justice or those we don’t know with love, how can we call our moral system correspondence and rational?
 Aristotle saw this one clearly.
 If all were friends, he said, there would be no need for justice.
 We treat those in our inner circle with far more than justice requires, so though we give them more than their due because of our love for them (they do after all help us to meet our needs as we do theirs), we still meet the requirements of justice for those in the outer ring of our moral system.
 This kind of justice may be exemplified by obeying traffic laws.
 Other drivers we come in contact with are strangers.
 We give them their due.
 What are they due?
 Again, the list of needs informs us.
 We (and they) need to be given the freedom to go about our lives pursuing our needs.
 Our duty to strangers is largely passive.
 But don’t forget political and economic goods.
 Here we interact with strangers actively to fulfill our needs.
 We participate in equitable economic activities to produce the modicum of wealth we need to fulfill our needs (It should be obvious from experience that too much money can frustrate our needs nearly as easily as too little), and in doing so assist in creating an economic sphere of activity that actively benefits others in our society in the same way it benefits ourselves.
 In the same way we participate in civil society, choosing the political arrangements that exist to facilitate everyone’s fulfillment of their own political needs (for more on the relationship between virtue ethics and rights theory, see “Where Do Rights Originate?“).
 In these efforts to satisfy needs, our obligation to strangers is positive and active.
 We owe them justice.
 We owe them their due.
 Their due is the satisfaction of their needs, most of which they must seek on their own, but some of which require our active cooperation in community and polity (see “Natural and Political Rights”).

 What I have presented here is only the briefest outline of virtue ethics.
-I give a more formal exegesis in my book, What Makes Anything True, Good, Beautiful?
-Challenges to Justification.
-Its essence is the consistent satisfaction of universal, rationally apprehensible human needs as the final cause of being human.
+Many good analyses are available.
+The gist of it is the consistent satisfaction of universal, rationally comprehensible human needs as the final cause of being human.
 The goal of what turns out to be a lifelong quest of unnerving complexity is the development of virtue: identification of the good through intellectual virtue and its pursuit through moral virtue, together producing the person of habitually good character who flourishes.

 For all of that, I see one of its most compelling arguments as this one: the catalogue of human needs is the catalogue of human rights.
 The profound implication of this aspect of virtue ethics expands it into a working theory of laws that arbitrate the competing demands of liberty (see “Our Freedom Fetish“) and equality (see “The Riddle of Equality“), surely a problem as vexing to political theory as the resolution of moral disagreement is to ethics.
 It is a tribute to virtue ethics that it resolves both issues by enlarging the scale of virtue from individual to state without slighting either.
 Natural Law Theory may be considered the political arm of virtue ethics, and it resolves thorny issues of justice in a polity just as virtue ethics resolves the moral duties of the individuals who compose it.